 Source: Twitter

 Netflix now works with Ernst and Young to create “Most Popular” lists based on the total number of hours watched.
-Curating these lists has helped them propel certain content to intense popularity.
-Keeping their finger on the pulse, Netflix was quick to pick up on the popularity of Squid Game and list it in all of its curated lists.
+Curating these lists has helped propel certain content to intense popularity.
+Netflix was quick to pick up on Squid Game’s popularity and list it in all of its curated lists.

 Pro tip: If you need 30 standout SaaS growth hacks to attain double the growth for your SaaS business, fill out the form below!